PostgreSQL POSITION() function

 POSITION() function

 The PostgreSQL position function is used to find the location of a substring within a given string.
-It returns the starting position of the substring within the string, or 0 if the substring is not found.
+It returns the position of the first occurrence of the substring within the main string.
+If the substring is not found, the function returns 0.
+This function is highly useful for string manipulation and analysis in SQL queries.

 Syntax: